1157 Director, Professional Education Services

 Experience: At least five years of experience in higher education is required and must include a combination of teaching experience and administrative or academic advising experience.
 Experience in positions that required knowledge of policies and administrative procedures for higher education is preferred.
 Experience working in an education program with teacher certification procedures or with elementary education advising is preferred.

 Skills: Excellent verbal and written communication skills, interpersonal skills, computer literacy, and organizational and management skills are required.
-The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

 ESSENTIAL DUTIES AND RESPONSIBILITIES